iotaledger/wasp/articles/docs/accounts.md

 the call.
 For example, a call to the `withdraw` function will only be authorized if called from the _agent ID_ of the owner of the account.

-The two most important functions of the `accounts` contract are:
+The most important functions of the `accounts` contract are:

 - `deposit`.
-Allows the caller to deposit its own funds on the chain.
+Allows the caller to deposit its own funds to any target account on the chain.
-- `withdraw`.
-Allows the caller to take back its funds from the on-chain account.
-If the caller is a wallet owned by an ordinary address, this means sending the funds from the on-chain account back to the address.
+- `withdrawToAddress`.
+Allows a L1 address (a wallet) to take funds from its on-chain account back to the address.
+- `withdrawToChain`.
+Allows a smart contract take back its funds from another chain to its native chain.

 By sending requests to the `accounts` contract on a chain, the sender is in full control on its on-chain funds.
-Nobody else can move those funds because the state of the chain can be modified only by the smart contract under the consensus of the chain's committee of validators.

-The `Sandbox` interface provides two methods for a smart contract to interact with accounts (behind scenes it results in direct calls or on-tangle requests to the `accounts` smart contract):

-- `TransferToAddress` allows the smart contract to transfer its funds to any address on the Tangle
+The `Sandbox` interface provides `TransferToAddress` method for the smart contract to transfer its funds to any address on the Tangle.

-- `TransferCrossChain` allows the smart contract to transfer its funds to any on-chain account on any chain.
+For more information see [accounts contract](../tutorial/accounts.md).

 ## How secure are the on-chain accounts?